Free ACT Multiple Choice Questions

 Answer: B

-Rationale: A constant remains unchanged and provides stability within mathematical expressions. - Which science concept explains why results may differ?
+Rationale: A constant remains unchanged and provides stability within mathematical expressions.

 A. Hypothesis